 - Sign up: Air Mobility Command maintains a list of terminal contact information you can use for Space-A travel planning.
 Sign up for Space-A flights at all potential terminals — arrival and departure — as soon as 60 days out from your expected date of travel.
 Most retirees and dependents try to sign up 50-55 days before their planned travel date, as those who are on the list for longer will board before others in the same category.

-- Double check: Closer to the date of travel, call the terminal to double check your status on the list.
-Give them the day and time you signed up, while taking notes of your conversation to create a paper trail to avoid potential miscommunication later.
+- Double check: Closer to the date of travel, call the terminal to double-check your status on the list.
+Give them the day and time you signed up, keeping notes of your conversation to create a paper trail to avoid potential miscommunication later.

 - Wait: Space-A passengers will board according to their travel category, not rank.
 If there’s still space on your requested Space-A flight, terminal staff will help you board and prepare for takeoff.
 If you’re bumped from this flight, you’ll still have “sign-up” time seniority — though your category remains the same — for future Space-A flights.
 Ask the terminal attendant to be considered for all flights going to your desired destination.

 Space-A travel tips

 Once you have signed up, you can take advantage of these in-depth tips and tricks used by other military travelers to fully leverage the Space-A travel program.

 - Plan to trade your time for the discounted ticket.
 The lower your category, the more likely it is that others in higher categories will take available seats on popular flights.
 Give yourself three-day buffers on each end of your travel plans to catch flights — and remember that more Space-A flights tend to be scheduled on weekdays, Mondays through Fridays.